geopandas/pyogrio/docs/source/introduction.md

-For SELECT statements the 'SQLITE' dialect tends to provide more spatial features as all [spatialite](https://www.gaia-gis.it/gaia-sins/spatialite-sql-latest.html) functions can be used if gdal was build with spatialite support.
+For SELECT statements the 'SQLITE' dialect tends to provide more spatial features as all [spatialite](https://www.gaia-gis.it/gaia-sins/spatialite-sql-latest.html) functions can be used.
+If gdal is not built with spatialite support in SQLite, you can use ``sql_dialect="INDIRECT_SQLITE"`` to be able to use spatialite functions on native SQLite files like Geopackage.

 You can combine a sql query with other parameters that will filter the dataset.
 When using ``columns``, ``skip_features``, ``max_features``, and/or